-As Office Holdings Limited (‘Office’) employs more than 250 employees located in Great Britain we are required by the Equality Act 2010 (Gender Pay Gap Information) Regulations 2017 to publish an annual gender pay gap report.
+Office Holdings Limited (‘Office’) employs more than 250 employees located in Great Britain.
+We are therefore required by the Equality Act 2010 (Gender Pay Gap Information) Regulations 2017 to publish an annual gender pay gap report.

 This report shows the difference between the average earnings of United Kingdom male and female employees of Office, regardless of role seniority.
 The report also reflects differences in the average bonuses earned by such employees, the percentages of male and female employees receiving a bonus, and the proportions of males and females in each pay quartile of our workforce.

-We are pleased that Office’s overall gender pay gap mean is 10.5%, and the overall gender pay gap median is 6.5%.
-Both percentages are significantly lower than the UK National average and UK Retail Sector gender pay gaps, as detailed in the table below.
+Office’s overall gender pay gap mean is favorable to the female employees by 3.0% and, also the overall gender pay gap median by 3.0% compared to the male employees.
+This is a positive result in comparison with the UK National average gender pay gap, as detailed in the table below.

-Of all males employed by Office in the 12 month period ending on 5 April 2018, 50.6% received a bonus, while the corresponding proportion for females was 61.8%.
-The difference in the values of such bonuses received between male and female employees was a mean of 29.7% and a median of 28.3%.
+Of all males employed by Office in the 12-month period ended on 5 April 2021, 34.5% of the male employees received a bonus, while the corresponding proportion for females was 45.4%.
+The difference in the values of such bonuses received between male and female employees was a mean of 28.7% and a median of 12.1%.

-The mean gender pay gap difference of 10.5% is predominately driven by the variance in the hourly rate of pay of male versus female employees in the upper quartile of hourly rates of pay.
-This can be attributed to the fact that we have a higher proportion of male employees in more senior roles.
+The mean gender pay gap difference of 3.0% is predominately driven by the variance in the hourly paid rate of female versus male employees.
+This can be attributed to the fact that there is a higher proportion of female employees in senior positions in the Upper Quartile.

-Although the results of the Office gender pay gap analysis are positive and compare well to national and industry results, we will not become complacent but will continue to keep our performance in this area under ongoing review and seek to enhance the experience of all of our employees in respect of equality, diversity and inclusion.
+Although the results of the Office gender pay gap analysis are positive, we will not become complacent but will continue to keep our performance in this area under ongoing review and seek to enhance the experience of all of our employees in respect of equality, diversity and inclusion.